AllanWang/McGill-Public/Comp-529/notes.md

   * Ensure stakeholders are aware of responsibilities
   * Identify suitable proxy for stakeholders that don't yet exist

-## Textbook Ch 10 - Identifying and Using Scenarios
+## Ch 10 - Identifying and Using Scenarios

 * **Architectural Scenario** - Description of interaction between external entity & system
 * Scenarios capture: